Frequently Asked Questions

 - Removing MGP residuals from select areas of the Site.

-The next step is for RIDEM to review the recommended National Grid plan.
+The next step is for RIDEM to review the recommended plan from The Narragansett Electric Company.

-We will continue to engage the community and keep all stakeholders apprised of remediation plans and activities, and we welcome feedback from the community regarding the four options and National Grid’s recommended approach.
+We will continue to engage the community and keep all stakeholders apprised of remediation plans and activities, and we welcome feedback from the community regarding the four options and The Narragansett Electric Company’s recommended approach.

 What are the potential future uses of this land/Site after remediation?
-Will National Grid still own the Site?
+Will The Narragansett Electric Company still own the Site?
 Have there been discussions with the city of Pawtucket?

 At this point in the process, we are focused on planning and safely conducting the remediation activities.
-National Grid currently owns the Site and intends to maintain ownership.
+The Narragansett Electric Company currently owns the Site and intends to maintain ownership.
 Following approval of the remediation plan, we will work with RIDEM, the City of Pawtucket and other stakeholders to discuss possible future uses of portions of the Site.
 It’s important to remember that the Site will continue to house an active electrical substation and natural gas regulating station, so future uses will need to incorporate these activities.

 What is a Public Involvement Plan?